Wall Street closes higher, pushing S&P 500 past 4,000 points - WTMJ

 AP Business Writers

 Stocks are closing broadly higher on Wall Street, pushing the S&P 500 past 4,000 points for the first time.
 Big Tech companies like Microsoft led the gains.
-The benchmark index climbed 1.1%, and the tech-heavy Nasdaq added 2.6%.
-Smaller companies continued to outpace the rest of the markets.
+The benchmark index climbed 1.2%.
+Smaller companies continued to outpace the S&P 500.
+The tech-heavy Nasdaq added 1.8%.
 Companies that would benefit from greater sales of electric vehicles rose after President Joe Biden outlined various measures to support their use as part of his massive infrastructure plan.
 Stock trading will be closed for Good Friday but bond trading will be open for half a day, closing at noon Eastern Time.

 THIS IS A BREAKING NEWS UPDATE.
 AP’s earlier story follows below.